UrvashiDube02/IV-FLuid-Level-Indicator/README.md

 **MATERIAL DESCRIPTION:**

-1. Bread Board – We will be working on a bread board for connections on this prototype.
+1. Bread Board – I will be working on a bread board for connections on this prototype.

 2. A 9-Volt Battery (Li-ion) – Source to produce certain voltage to the circuit.